ComSSA/www.comssa.org.au/sponsors/index.md

   * [Tokyo Underground] Comic Book, Toy and Collectible Store
   * [Quality Comics]  Comic Book Store

-To Receive a discount at one of our sponsors, just flash your ComSSA membership sticker on your student card at the register.
+To receive a discount at one of our sponsors, just flash your ComSSA membership sticker on your student card at the register.

 [Altronics]: http://www.altronics.com.au/